-If your skin has pink tones to it, you will look best with pearl and ash toned hair dyes.
-The cool tones of these hair dyes complement the cool tone of your skin, whereas a gold or copper-based shade will make your skin look dull and overly cool in comparison.
+If your skin has pink tones to it, you will look best with pearl and ash-toned hair dyes.
+The cool tones of these hair dyes complement the cool tone of your skin, whereas gold or copper-based shade will make your skin look dull and overly cool in comparison.
 People with pink-toned skin will suit shades like blue-black, ash brown, and cool blonde.

 The lighter your skin is, the more likely a pale blonde hair color will suit you.
 Conversely, beige shades of blonde can warm up pinkish skin if you don't want to play it safe.
-Contrast will work for some people, whereas you might find you look better matching tones.
+The contrast will work for some people, whereas you might find you look better matching tones.

 If your skin has yellow tones to it, however, warmer colors will suit you best.
 In this case, honey blondes, beige blondes, and warm browns will look best.
 Natural blacks can look good depending on how dark your skin is.
 If you have lighter yellow-toned skin, you probably won't suit black and would look better with a strawberry blonde or red color.

 Your eye color isn't as important as your skin tone when it comes to choosing a hair color, but it does play a part in how your hair color looks overall.
 Hair colors that are directly opposite on the color wheel to your eye color will dramatically enhance your eyes by creating contrast, but you might not like how that looks depending on whether you want to draw attention to your eyes or allow them to match your skin and hair.